 Program: B.S., Mathematics

 The B.S. degree in Mathematics is designed for students who want to pursue occupational careers involving applied mathematics or want to prepare for graduate work in applied mathematics.

 Students pursuing either a B.A. or a B.S. degree may combine a second major with Mathematics.
 In this circumstance, upon approval of an advisor, 6 units of upper division electives may be satisfied by courses in the second major.
 The remaining electives must be taken in the Department of Mathematics.
 Under certain rare conditions, the physics requirement in the lower division core may be replaced by appropriate coursework in the second major.
 Prior approval must be obtained from an advisor and the department chair for this latter occurrence.

-In addition to University residence requirements for a bachelor’s degree, the student must complete a minimum of 18 units of upper division Mathematics in residence at CSUN with the approval of a Mathematics advisor.
-Students in B.A. degree programs must fulfill the University requirement of at least 40 units of upper division coursework overall.
+In addition to University residence requirements for a bachelor’s degree, students must complete a minimum of 18 units of upper division Mathematics in residence at CSUN with the approval of a Mathematics advisor.

 Students are assumed to have a facility in mathematics normally gained by recent completion of four years of high school mathematics through trigonometry and mathematical analysis.
 Because of the variation in curricula at the high school level, the Department of Mathematics offers the Mathematics Diagnostic Test (MDT) to ensure appropriate placement in the calculus sequence.